PHOTOS & VIDEOS

 Disappearing AnimalsApril 07, 2014

-Found on the northeastern tip of Borneo in the Pacific Ocean, southeast of the Malay peninsula, the endangered pygmy elephants are the “world’s smallest known sub-species of elephant,” according to the World Wildlife Fund.
-The biggest threats to their habitat are logging and the construction of palm oil plantations, which has led to confrontations between humans and elephants.
-This conflict was widely speculated to be the cause of 14 pygmy elephants deaths, likely caused by poisoning, that made headlines in January 2013.
-People who want to see them can “adopt” one through the World Wildlife Fund, which will send photos.
+Found on the northeastern tip of Borneo in the Pacific Ocean, southeast of the Malay peninsula, the endangered pygmy elephant is the “world’s smallest known sub-species of elephant,” according to the World Wildlife Fund.
+The biggest threats to its habitat are logging and the construction of palm oil plantations, which have led to confrontations between humans and elephants.

-The Galápagos penguin has been listed as endangered partly because its survival is threatened by El Niño events, in which the water becomes too warm and causes food shortages.
-Found in the Galápagos Islands off Ecuador, it is also the only species of penguin found on the equator.
+The Galápagos penguin has been listed as endangered partly because its survival is threatened by El Niño events, in which ocean water becomes too warm and causes food shortages.
+Found in the Galápagos Islands off Ecuador, it has an estimated population of 1,800.
+It is the only species of penguin to live on the equator.

 The giant ibis is endangered because it has been hunted and because much of its wetlands habitat in Southeast Asia has been lost through deforestation and agriculture.
 The large bird is now believed to live mostly in Cambodia and Laos, with roughly only 345 ibis left in the wild.

 The Atlantic bluefin tuna is the largest tuna species—and the most endangered.
 It is a victim of overfishing.
 The fish is particularly popular in Japan, where it is eaten as sashimi, or raw fish cut into thin slices.